kenlowrie/smd/docs/section/setup-doc.md

 There are two approaches to installing [smd.B] on your system; either using **pip** or **pipenv**.
 This chapter will cover both methods, and you can choose which is better for you.

+[box.wc_open]
-{:.vo.indent}[smd.b] requires Python 3.7.3 or later!
+NOTE: [smd.b] requires Python 3.7.3 or later!
 If you are running an older version, you either have to upgrade or install a virtual environment with something newer in order to run [smd.b].
+[box.wc_close]

 [wrap_h.section(t="###Installing with pip")]